jewelsofthought/neshama/site/posts/freedom/week_1/chesed_gevurah.md

 </p>
 </div>

 The journey from slavery to freedom begins slowly.
-Into this week of **Chesed**, the Emotional Energies called Lovingkindness, **Gevurah** the _sefirah_ that constrains the energy of Love to provide it with the Form that nourishes.
-In our meditations, we experience the channel of Light connecting the right shoulder to the left shoulder.
+Into this week of **Chesed**, the Emotional Energies called Lovingkindness, **Gevurah**, the _sefirah_ that constrains the energy of Love to provide it with the Form that nourishes, enters.
+Today, we experience the channel of Light connecting the right shoulder to the left shoulder.

 We tend to appreciate energy more readily than we do the limitation of that energy, yet without limitation no energy can be expressed in meaningful ways.
-We welcome Gevurah, which is the symbol of Limitation on the Tree, that we might be able to express the Lovingkindness of **Chesed**.
+We welcome **Gevurah**, which is the symbol of Limitation on the Tree, that we might be able to express the Lovingkindness of **Chesed**.
 Our emotions bridge the gap between operations of mind and expressions of body.
 From emotions come our feelings, which are the valuations we place on our perception of self and the world.
 From those valuations come our commitments and our pursuits.

 We seek to support Emotional Forms which will most effectively describe the Emotional Force which flows through us.
 We need to remain flexible at **Gevurah** so that we might respond most appropriately to the offerings that flow from **Chesed**.

 The balance between **Chesed** and **Gevurah** is brought into each of the lower seven _sefirot_ during the week of the Omer period.
 From this balance flows the lower part of the Tree within each _sefirah_.
-Through this connection emerges the foundation we need for the next steps in the creative process.
+Through this relationship emerges the foundation we need for the next steps in the creative process.

 Our emotions contain force and form which can destroy as well as heal.
 They can express themselves through both destructive as well as healing forms.
 Our challenge is to encourage Emotional Force to flow more fully by aligning it with our Emotional Form to provide suitable vehicles for that energy.